W3 Company - Service Stories

 Where Gods Get Lost Beneath the Southern Cross ** - Bruce YoungM73 British military compass [internet]

-Just after dark a whole bunch of people started talking Vietnamese & calling to each other just beyond the ambush area so the Aussie commander asked me to call indirect fire onto their position.
-Shit..!
-The silent DF was in theory quite close so I called the mission & whispered to the Aussies to keep their heads down.
+Just after dark a whole bunch of people started talking Vietnamese and calling to each other just beyond the ambush area so the Aussie commander asked me to call indirect fire onto their position.
+Bugger..!
+The silent DF was in theory quite close so I called the mission and whispered to the Aussies to keep their heads down.
 The Horseshoe reported ‘shot’ [I even heard the primaries] but the impact was a long way to one side, somewhere in the distance along the route we had earlier followed.
-Shit again..!
-We had come further north than I had earlier calculated & I needed to adjust fire.
-But I had no way of getting a bearing to use & adjusting in the dark onto a point likely to be within ‘danger close’ of the ambush was dangerous.
+Bugger again..!
+We had come further North than I had earlier calculated and I needed to adjust fire.
+But I had no way of getting a bearing to use and adjusting in the dark onto a point likely to be within ‘danger close’ of the ambush was dangerous.
 I was casting around for a way out when I recognised in the sky above the Horseshoe the ‘Southern Cross’ star constellation.
-The pointers were below the horizon but I could locate South by counting the length 4½ times.
-I decided to use the ‘Southern Cross’ to give me a false direction of 3200 mils to adjust the DF [I was ultimately to move the DF 1.4 kilometres before it was close to our area, a huge distance].
-Once I had the DF close by & still using false direction I ran the fire across our front & then down one side as directed by the patrol commander, flinching every time I called for rounds in case this adjustment landed on top of the position.
-The patrol however thought I was brilliant & probably saved them from being ‘overrun’ [although no direct contact was experienced] but I couldn’t fool the guys in the Horseshoe who thought I was incompetent, especially at map reading.
-We found no dead VC the next morning [no surprise] & returned to Nui Dat.
-I never found my missing compass & had to steal another from the CQMS store.
+The pointers were below the horizon but I could locate South by counting the length 3½ times down.
+I decided to use the ‘Southern Cross’ to give me a false direction of 3200 mils to adjust the DF [I ended up moving the DF 1.4 kilometres before it was close to our area].
+Once I had the DF close by and still using false direction I ran the fire across our front and then down one side as directed by the patrol commander, flinching every time I called for rounds in case this adjustment landed on top of the position.
+The patrol however thought I was brilliant and probably saved them from being ‘overrun’ [although no direct contact was experienced] but I couldn’t fool the guys in the Horseshoe who thought I was incompetent, especially at map reading.
+We found no dead VC the next morning [no surprise] and returned to Nui Dat.
+I never found my missing compass and had to steal another from the CQMS store.

 ** title from ‘Beneath The Southern Cross’ by Patti Smith – the upper most star of the Southern Cross constellation is visible as far north as Korea.